Can I Be Reimbursed For Lost Wages After a Car Accident?

 Your injury doesn’t have to be permanent or catastrophic to prevent you from working.
 If you were hurt and want to understand your rights, just call for a free consultation to learn more.

 Time is Limited to File Your Claim in Florida

-Florida places strict time limits on personal injury claims.
-Under the statute of limitations, you have four years to file a personal injury lawsuit against the negligent parties who caused your accident.
+Florida places strict time limits on personal injury claims and has recently adjusted its statute of limitations for personal injury cases.
+If your accident took place on 3/23/2023 or before, you have four years to file your claim.
+If your car crash happened after that date instead, you will have two years.
 If you miss this deadline, you’ll be barred from recovering compensation entirely.
 Our lawyers will make sure your claim is filed within the applicable timeline.

 Give us a call today to learn more about what we can do to help in your injury case.